irisvansanten/MasterThesis/README.md

 ## Simulation Study
 The simulation study was coded in one script, MAIN_MILC_simulation_study.R, with support of another script, FUN_help, that contains additional functions.
 The MAIN_MILC_simulation_study.R has to be runned once to obtain all results.
 Another R script contained code to obtain convergences plots, FUN_conv_plots.R, to check convergence.
-The last R script, FUN_SC_CV, performs a small study to calculate scaled probabilities and Cramér's V.
+The last R script, FUN_SC_CV.R, performs a small study to calculate scaled probabilities and Cramér's V.

 ## Application
 The application was coded in one script called MAIN_MILC_application.
 The data set is not publicly available.